|User ID othershow all attributes|

 uid is security sensitive since it is used for authentication (login) at the home organization.
 This attribute SHOULD NOT be provided to resources outside the issuing home organization.
 It is mostly anyhow not unique across organizations.

-Find the complete list of attribute definitions in one single document: Attribute Specification
+All attribute definitions in a single document: SWITCHaai Attribute Specification